Ricardo Chéu

-Ricardo José Moutinho Chéu (born 14 May 1981) is a Portuguese football manager, currently in charge of Doxa Katokopias FC.
+Ricardo José Moutinho Chéu (born 14 May 1981) is a Portuguese football manager, currently in charge of Saudi First Division League club Al-Jabalain.

+He managed Penafiel for four Primeira Liga games in 2014, while also leading six teams in the second tier.
+Abroad, he worked in Italy, Slovakia and Cyprus.

 Managerial career

 After leading Académico de Viseu to a mid-table finish in the 2013–14 season, Chéu was appointed in May 2014 as the new coach of Penafiel.
-Following three defeats in the first four games of the 2014–15 season, Chéu reached a mutual agreement to leave Penafiel.
+Following three defeats in the first four games of the 2014–15 season, he left by mutual consent.

 In November 2014, two months after departing from Penafiel, Chéu returned to management by returning to former side Académico de Viseu.
-In his second stint with the Viriatos, Chéu led the Viseu to a twelfth-place finish.
-The following season, the 2015–16 season, saw Chéu depart during the halfway stage of the season after a string of poor results.
-He then worked for Freamunde.
+In his second stint with the Viriatos, Chéu led them to a twelfth-place finish.
+The following season saw him depart in February 2016 after a string of poor results.

+On 25 October 2016, Chéu succeeded Carlos Brito at Freamunde.
+After seven wins and six draws from 22 games in the second division, he resigned on 1 April following a 4–2 loss at Braga B.

+Chéu returned to work on 14 December 2017 as the third manager of the season at 18th-placed União da Madeira.
+His team were relegated on the final day after a 3–2 loss at Cova da Piedade, whose winner came in the fourth minute of added time.

-In July 2018 he moved to Italy, accepting the role of head coach of newly promoted Serie C club Rieti.
-He resigned on 30 December following a club's change of ownership.
+In July 2018 Chéu moved to Italy, accepting the role of head coach of newly promoted Serie C club Rieti.
+He resigned on 30 December following the club's change of ownership.

 On 9 January 2019 Chéu was named new head coach of Slovak Super Liga club Senica on an 18-month deal, with the club second from bottom.
 Having avoided relegation, he moved in June to Spartak Trnava in the same league.
 He was replaced a year later, after coming fifth.

 Chéu returned to his country's second tier on 11 September 2021, succeeding Rui Santos at 13th-placed Estrela da Amadora.
 He left by mutual consent at the end of the season on 1 June, having fallen one place in the table over his spell.